Last Updated on December 10, 2024

-The L-1 visa is available for employers wishing to transfer employees from a foreign branch, subsidiary, affiliate, parent or related corporate entity to work at a related U.S. entity.
+The L-1 visa is available for employers who transfer employees from a foreign branch, subsidiary, affiliate, parent or corporate entity to work at a related U.S. entity.

-Another requirement is that the foreign national must have been employed with the organization outside of the U.S. for at least one continuous year in the preceding three years at a qualifying foreign entity.
+L-1 visa holders must have been employed with the organization outside of the U.S. for at least one continuous year.
+Additionally, this period must be completed at a qualifying foreign entity in the preceding three years.

 There are two categories under the L-1 visa: